Expanded genetic code: o-Ribosome

-In 2005 three sets of ribosomes were published, which did not recognize natural mRNA, but instead translated a separate pool of orthogonal mRNA (o-mRNA).
-This was achieved by changing the recognition sequence of the mRNA, the Shine-Dalgarno sequence, and the corresponding recognition sequence in the 16S rRNA of ribosomes, the so-called Anti-Shine-Darlgarno-Sequence.
+In 2005, three sets of ribosomes were published, which did not recognize natural mRNA, but instead translated a separate pool of orthogonal mRNA (o-mRNA).
+This was achieved by changing the recognition sequence of the mRNA, the Shine-Dalgarno sequence, and the corresponding recognition sequence in the 16S rRNA of ribosomes, the so-called Anti-Shine-Dalgarno-Sequence.
 This way the base pairing, which is usually lost if either sequence is mutated, stays available.
-However the mutations in the 16S rRNA were not limited to the obviously base-pairing nucleotides of the classical Anti-Shine-Darlgarno sequence.
+However the mutations in the 16S rRNA were not limited to the obviously base-pairing nucleotides of the classical Anti-Shine-Dalgarno sequence.

 Ribo-X

-In 2007 the group of Jason W. Chin presented an orthogonal ribosome, which was optimized for Amber codon suppression.
+In 2007, the group of Jason W. Chin presented an orthogonal ribosome, which was optimized for Amber codon suppression.
 The 16S rRNA was mutated in such a way that it bound the release factor RF1 less strongly than the natural ribosome does.
 This ribosome did not eliminate the problem of lowered cell fitness caused by suppressed stop codons in natural proteins.
-However through the improved specificity it raised the yields of correctly synthesized target protein significantly (from ~20% to >60% percent for one amber codon to be suppressed and form <1% to >20% for two amber codons).
+However through the improved specificity it raised the yields of correctly synthesized target protein significantly (from ~20% to >60% percent for one amber codon to be suppressed and from <1% to >20% for two amber codons).

 Ribo-Q

-In 2010 the group of Jason W. Chin presented a further optimized version of the orthogonal ribosome.
+In 2010, the group of Jason W. Chin presented a further optimized version of the orthogonal ribosome.
 The Ribo-Q is a 16S rRNA optimized to recognize tRNAs, which have quadruplet anti-codons to recognize quadruplet codons, instead of the natural triplet codons.
 With this approach the number of possible codons rises from 64 to 256.
 Even accounting for a variety of stop codons, more than 200 different amino acids could potentially be encoded this way.

 Ribosome stapling

 The orthogonal ribosomes described above all focus on optimizing the 16S rRNA.
 Thus far, this optimized 16S rRNA was combined with natural large-subunits to form orthogonal ribosomes.
-If the 23S rRNA, the main RNA-component of the large ribosomal subunit, is to be optimized as well, it had to be assured, that there was no crosstalk in the assembly of orthogonal and natural ribosomes (see figureX B).
+If the 23S rRNA, the main RNA-component of the large ribosomal subunit, is to be optimized as well, it had to be assured, that there was no crosstalk in the assembly of orthogonal and natural ribosomes (see figure B).
 To ensure that optimized 23S rRNA would only form into ribosomes with the optimized 16S rRNA, the two rRNAs were combined into one transcript.
 By inserting the sequence for the 23S rRNA into a loop-region of the 16S rRNA sequence, both subunits still adopt functioning folds.
 Since the two rRNAs are linked and thus in constant proximity, they preferably bind each other, not other free floating ribosomal subunits.